venomusblood568/Project5/HeavenlyScript/readme.md

-# BibleVerse Extension
+# HeavenlyScript Extension

 ![Extension Logo](icon.png)

-The **BibleVerse Extension** is a [browser extension / software / app] that provides a comprehensive collection of all Bible verses, making it easy to access, search, and reference verses from the Bible.
+The **HeavenlyScript Extension** is a [browser extension / software / app] that provides a comprehensive collection of all HeavenlyScript verses, making it easy to access, search, and reference verses from the HeavenlyScript.

 ## Features

-- Access to the entire collection of Bible verses.
+- Access to the entire collection of HeavenlyScript verses.
 - Search for specific verses using keywords, book, chapter, and verse references.
 - Bookmark favorite verses for quick access.
 - Share verses with friends and family through social media or other communication channels.